paguasmar/epam-task/README.md

         - Data Storage: We should choose an appropriate data storage solution based on the specific requirements of the application.
 This could be a database or a file system, depending on factors like data volume, complexity, and access patterns.

-        Performance Optimization: We need to optimize the performance and efficiency of data processing operations.
+        - Performance Optimization: We need to optimize the performance and efficiency of data processing operations.
 This involves identifying bottlenecks and implementing optimizations to improve the speed and responsiveness of the application.

+        - Scalability: If the data volume or complexity increases significantly, and the processing time becomes a bottleneck, it may be more efficient to use PySpark instead of pandas.
+PySpark is a distributed computing framework that can handle large-scale data processing by leveraging the power of distributed computing clusters.
+It allows for parallel processing and can scale horizontally by adding more worker nodes to the cluster.
+By using PySpark, we can achieve faster and more scalable data processing for big data scenarios.
     3. *How would you design an application if you knew that you would have to build a similar solution for a couple other countries, and the data schema might be different for them, however, you can get the same underlying data?*

         To design an application for multiple countries with potentially different data schemas but the same underlying data, we should follow these steps: